Road to Santa Clara: Who's In?

 Independent

-Notre Dame moved up to No. 3 this week since Ohio State went down to Purdue.
+Notre Dame is sitting at No. 3 but the schedule all of a sudden looks tougher down the stretch.
 They won’t have a conference championship game, but they will have a strong strength of schedule.
 If the Irish win out they will make the playoff.